arcana-network/adkg/manager_process/FULL_TEST_README.md

 13530 time="2024-04-26T16:05:44-06:00" level=info msg="Running DPSS" batch=0 type=secp256k1
 ```

 Ideally we want to be able to nicely add shares (only in a test situation) + set the last assigned index somehow.

+## Current Status

+### 0429 - Alex
+* The "failed to dial" problem below can be fixed by changing ip address in config to 127.0.0.1
+* Encounter another problem when Sending pss p2p message: `level=error msg="failed to create stream" error="failed to negotiate protocol: protocols not supported: [dpss-1/]"` that is caused by #L37 in dpss/pss_node.go.
+Since we are creating P2P protocol with the node's epoch (`getPSSProtocolPrefix(epoch)`), old nodes and new nodes will have different protocol (`dpss-1/` and `dpss-2/`).
+For nodes to communicate through P2P, they need to shared the same protocol.
+Currently all nodes' protocol is set to "dpss-1/" to fixed this issue.
+It seems fine since the protocol shoudn't change between epochs.
+* Adds "time.Sleep(10 * time.Second)" in dpss/pss_service.go #L178 to allow other honest nodes to finish creating PSSNode.
+Without this line, we might also get `level=error msg="failed to create stream" error="failed to negotiate protocol: protocols not supported: [dpss-1/]"`.
+This is caused by trying to send P2P message to other nodes while they are still setting up their PSSNodes.
+(Actually all the nodes seems to received the correct msg eventually dispite some failed attempts at first, because retry.Do{} is used when sending p2p message.)
+* The reasoning of "time.Sleep(10 * time.Second)" is that nodes only query pssStatus every 10 secs, so we should make sure all honest nodes have seen the pss status change before starting the PSS process.

 ## Problem